nstamboglis/nstamboglis.github.io/_posts/2022-03-06-Nice-to-meet-you-SQL.md

 **SQL Motivation**

 Ok, after flirting with the idea of deep diving into SQL, I've finally made the decision to get started with Danny MA's <a href="https://8weeksqlchallenge.com/">8  Weeks SQL Challenge</a>.
-The decision was easy (SQL is a key skill), the implementation a bit harder (I just had a 3-months old toddler).
+The decision was easy (SQL is a key skill), the implementation a bit harder (my 3-months old toddler keeps me busy).

 Committing to this challenge was my turning point.
 Working in small sprints made it happen.

 I already know a bit about SQL as I use it professionally at work.
 So why starting this challenge?
 Why not jumping straight into deep learning?
-Two reasons: first, I wanted to move beyond the context-specific problems I'm already solving at work, second, I wanted to boost my confidence and finally state that I know advanced SQL (F-You Impostor Syndrome!).
+Two reasons: first, I wanted to move beyond the context-specific problems I'm already solving at work, second, I wanted to boost my confidence and finally state that I know advanced SQL.

 So, here's how the first week went.